Table of contents

 - Letter of Understanding #35 - RE: REMOTE/HYBRID WORK ARRANGEMENT AGREEMENT

-- Letter of Understanding #36 - RE: RECRUITMENT BONUS FOR NEW PERFUSIONISTS
+- Letter of Understanding #36 - RE: RECRUITMENT AND RETENTION BONUS FOR NEW PERFUSIONISTS

 - Letter of Understanding #37 - RE: RECRUITMENT BONUS FOR NEW ECHOCARDIOGRAPHY SONOGRAPHERS